No debate: Judge, Yankees pound Bieber, Indians in opener

 It was just the shot in the arm the Yankees were looking for after going 11-18 on the road this season and dropping six of eight down the stretch.

-José Ramírez pulled the Indians to 3-1 with a two-out RBI double, his 12th straight hit for extra bases.
-However, Cole struck out Carlos Santana with runners at second and third to end Cleveland’s third-inning threat.

-Unlike the previous four postseason matchups between the Indians and Yankees since 1997, this one, played amid a global pandemic that threatened to wipe out the entire season, was different in so many ways.
+Unlike the previous four postseason matchups between the Indians and Yankees since 1997, this one, played amid a pandemic that threatened to wipe out the entire season, was different in so many ways.

 There was barely any buzz downtown, parts of which were cordoned off because of the debate taking place on Case Western Reserve’s nearby campus.
 Progressive Field was mostly empty and a cold front dropped the game-time temperature to 61 degrees so it felt like fall.